sachinsharma3191/Electoral-voting-system-using-blockchain/README.md

 ### Face recognition
 * Generate 128-d embedding of each person's image in the dataset.
-* Train the various model for classification
+* Train multiple classification models such as SVC, KNN, and Random Forest.
 * Testing: Generate the embedding of the person you want to recognize and compute the similarity between test person's embedding and pre-computed embedding.